microsoft/CNTK/Examples/Image/Detection/README.md

 ### Setup

-To run Fast R-CNN you need a CNTK Python environment.
+To run the object detection demo you need a CNTK Python environment.
 Install the following additional packages:

 ```
 pip install opencv-python easydict pyyaml future